 Having the freedom to approach your work in unique and independent ways breeds creativity and independent thought.
 It’s no secret that creativity leads to innovation, and innovation is key to keeping any organisation moving and developing.

 Increasing autonomy makes employees feel valued as individuals, rather than simply as a workforce.
-Our research has proved how crucial it is for employers to show their employees that they value them beyond just their role in the company: a huge 90% of companies surveyed in our Perkbox Recognition programme said that say their employee recognition program positively impacted their employee engagement.
+Our research has proved how crucial it is for employers to show their employees that they value them beyond just their role in the company: a huge 90% of companies who use our Celebration hub platform said that say their employee recognition programme positively impacted their employee engagement.